sábado, 19 de marzo de 2022

 Scientific studies highlight the importance and implications of compression therapy in controlling the progression of Lymphoedema.
 Clinical outcomes on interventions to manage lymphedema show that simple hygiene-based measures (washing and elevation of limbs, exercise, use of footwear) are necessary, but these alone without compression are not enough to reduce the limb size and volume.

-Complete Decongestive Therapy (CDT) is not limited to lymphedema stages 0 and I, and even late Stage III lymphedema (elephantiasis) improves greatly with good results in the majority of cases, with adequate compression therapy and garments, thus preventing the need for debulking techniques.
+Complete Decongestive Therapy (CDT) is not limited to lymphedema stages 0 and I, and even late Stage III lymphedema (elephantiasis) improves greatly with good results in the majority of cases, with adequate lymphatic therapy and compression garments, thus preventing the need for debulking techniques.

 Limb and genital Lymphedema should always be treated in their early stages, and not left undertreated till reaching its severe Stage III – elephantiasis.
 Radical reductive ablative surgery (Charles Procedure), aimed to remove the subcutaneous tissue in the elephantiasis stage, should always be the last option for it is frequently associated with significant blood loss, morbidity, infections, permanent disfigurement, and recurrence of symptoms.